ScottLogic/blog/_posts/2026-02-25-ai-concerns-regarding-developers.md

 had recently, this is what I've been pondering.
 Below are my thoughts on the change in nature of software development in light of the new AI tooling world we are all being thrown into.

-To start, I want to make comment on the worst-case scenario.
+To start, I want to comment on the worst-case scenario.
 Are we all going to be out of a job soon?

 ## Developers are not a dying breed